bon3k/radiobit/README.md

 ## Notes

-- Although Radiobit was designed for the **Raspberry Pi Zero 2W**, it can be built on any Raspberry Pi model as long as you use the same LCD HAT.
+- Although it was designed for the **Raspberry Pi Zero 2W**, it can be built on any Raspberry Pi model as long as you use the same LCD HAT.
 - If your **music library is very large**, it is recommended to copy the files directly to the microSD card from your computer, rather than uploading them through the web app.
-- The web app is lightweight and simple, focused on handling Wi-Fi, playlists, radio links, and Nostr keys — not on heavy file management.
+- The web app is focused on handling Wi-Fi, playlists, radio links, and Nostr keys — not on heavy file management.
 - For best performance, use high-quality microSD cards (Class 10 or better).

 ---